VjRawat/Me/README.md

 About Me!

 ## Rules
-    1. Remove default margin and padding of the page and set box-sizing to border-box.
+    1. Remove default margin and padding of the page and set box-sizing to border-box when needed.
     2. NPM install (It will add package-lock.json file in the project folder).
-    3. Select the font properties and appy them to the body.
+    3. Select the font properties and apply them to the body.
     4. Always use container for logo and other images.
     5. CSS sepcificity - Inline,ID,C,PC,Attribute,Elements.
     6. Install node if it's not installed.